Review Your Data

 Simplified Folder Management

-Folder management at your fingertips with the addition of the Create Folder + Create Document Issues buttons on the folder list pages — creating efficiencies one less click at at time.
+Folder management at your fingertips with the addition of the Create Folder + Create Document Issues (In Litigation) buttons on the folder list pages — creating efficiencies one less click at at time.

 You can now find “Create Folder” + “Create Document Issue” buttons on the REVIEW and DOCUMENTS tabs in Discovery and Litigation, respectively.

-Simply click on the green Create Folder in the REVIEW tab of your Discovery database you will be prompted to enter the Folder Name, abbreviation, and select an editor color.
-After completing the folder creation form click Create.
+Simply click on the green Create Folder button in the REVIEW tab of your Discovery database (DOCUMENTS tab in Litigation).
+You will be prompted to enter the folder name, abbreviation, and select a folder color (tip: your exhibit stamps will be the same color as your folder).
+After completing the folder creation form, click Create.

 CREATE FOLDER IN DISCOVERY